Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 What can I do if I don’t have the system requirements?

 If your computer doesn’t meet the system requirements, you can upgrade your hardware by installing an SSD or updating your RAM.
-But there are so many different kinds of SSDs that it can be overwhelming, so it’s important to do some research and find out which SSDs are the best.
+But there are so many kinds of SSDs that it can be overwhelming, so it’s essential to research and find out which SSDs are the best.

-If you do manage to download the Windows Subsystem for Android beta, note that the selection is pretty slim.
-There are only a hand full of games available with no news if more are coming.
+Suppose you do manage to download the Windows Subsystem for Android beta; note that the selection is pretty slim.
+Only a handful of games are available, and there is no news if more are coming.
 But the selection of Android apps is pretty decent as it has other games like Minecraft and some non-game apps.

-Feel free to leave a comment below if you have any questions on the Android feature methods or issues.
-Leave a suggestion about guides that you’d like to see or information on other Windows 11 features.
+Feel free to comment below if you have questions about the Android feature methods or issues.
+Suggest guides you’d like to see or information on other Windows 11 features.